Historical Context of Germanic Warband Culture

 Saxons and the Heliand’s Martial Overtones

 The Saxons, who resisted Charlemagne’s conversion campaigns, maintained a fierce martial culture.
-Their epic poem Heliand (9th century), while a retelling of the Gospel, uses the language of a warband: Christ is portrayed as a chieftain, the apostles as his loyal retainers, and the battle for salvation as a literal fight.
+Their epic poem Heliand (9th century), while a retelling of the Gospel, uses the language of a warband: Christ is portrayed as a chieftain, the apostles as loyal retainers, and the battle for salvation as a literal fight.
 The poem’s alliterative verse and emphasis on loyalty and courage likely drew directly from the pre-Christian battle song tradition.
-Saxon warriors would have been familiar with such meter and imagery from their own ancestral war chants, making the Christian message more palatable.
+Saxon warriors would have been familiar with such meter and imagery from ancestral war chants, making the Christian message more palatable.

 Psychological and Tactical Functions on the Battlefield